qubd/neural_networker/README.md

 Feedforward Neural Network with Gradient Descent in Python.

-How about we make a neural network learn to add numbers between one and twenty?
-Let's use two nodes in the input layer (the two terms to be summed), two hidden layers with five and four nodes each, and a single node in the output layer.
+How about we make a neural network learn to add small numbers?
+Let's use two nodes in the input layer (the two terms to be summed), two hidden layers with five and four nodes each, and a single node in the output layer (the resulting sum).

 ```
 >>>N = NeuralNet([2,5,4,1])